Executive Order 14347

 Executive Order 14347, titled Restoring the United States Department of War, is an executive order signed by Donald Trump, the 47th president of the United States, on September 5, 2025.
-It authorized the official use of the secondary title "Department of War" for the United States Department of Defense.
-The department now refers to itself as the "Department of War" on its website, but is still technically named the Department of Defense, as only an act of Congress can formally change the name of a federal department.
+Among U.S. federal agencies, the order authorized the use of the secondary title "Department of War" for the United States Department of Defense in non-statutory communications.
+The Defense Department now refers to itself as the "Department of War" in public and on its website, but is still technically named the Department of Defense, as only an act of Congress can formally change the name of a federal department.

 Background

 Prior to 1947, civilian control of the United States Armed Forces was overseen by two Cabinet-level executive departments: the United States Department of War and the United States Department of the Navy.
-The National Security Act of 1947 established the National Military Establishment (NME) headed by the secretary of defense and was given control over the Navy Department and the War Department, the latter being renamed the Department of the Army and having the Department of the Air Force spun-off.
+The National Security Act of 1947 reorganized the US military by establishing the National Military Establishment (NME) headed by the secretary of defense, placing the Navy Department and the War Department underneath it, renaming the latter to the Department of the Army, and spinning off the Department of the Air Force.
 Two years later, the National Military Establishment was renamed the Department of Defense, reportedly because "NME" was pronounced like "enemy".

 Provisions

-The secretary of defense is authorized to use the secondary title of Secretary of War, including in official correspondence and public communications.
-Accordingly, the Department of Defense and Office of the Secretary of Defense are authorized to be referred to as the Department of War and Office of the Secretary of War, respectively, in the same contexts.
+The secretary of defense is authorized to use the secondary title of secretary of war, including in official correspondence and public communications.
+Accordingly, the Department of Defense and the Office of the Secretary of Defense are authorized to be referred to as the Department of War and Office of the Secretary of War, respectively, in the same contexts.
 The same standards are applied for the deputy secretary of defense and under secretaries of defense.

 Other federal agencies are required to recognize and accommodate the secondary titles, though it recognizes that statutory references can only be changed by law.
 Accordingly, the secretary is required to submit a recommendation to the president on necessary legislative actions to accomplish the order's goal.